Professor and ChairCo-Executive Director, The McHarg Center

-Richard Weller is the Meyerson Chair of Urbanism and Professor and Chair of Landscape Architecture and co-Director of the McHarg Center at The University of Pennsylvania.
+Richard Weller is the Meyerson Chair of Urbanism, professor and chair of landscape architecture, and co-executive director of The Ian L. McHarg Center for Urbanism and Ecology at the University of Pennsylvania.
 He is former co-director of Room 4.1.3- a design firm acknowledged with a Penn Press monograph (2005) and noted for critical design projects such as the National Museum of Australia.

 In over 30 years of practice he has worked simultaneously as an academic and a consultant specializing in the formative stages of projects ranging from gardens to plazas, memorials, museums, suburbs and waterfronts.
 His research projects have involved scenario planning for cities, megaregions and nations.
 Weller’s work has been exhibited in galleries such as the Museum of Contemporary Art in Sydney, the Gardner Museum in Boston, the MAXXI Gallery in Rome and the Canadian Design Museum.

 He has published 4 books; Room 4.1.3: Innovations in Landscape architecture; Boomtown 2050: Scenarios for a Rapidly Growing City; Made in Australia: The Future of Australian Cities and Transects: 100 years of Landscape architecture at the University of Pennsylvania.
 In addition, he has over 90 single-authored academic papers, book chapters and articles on the theory and practice of landscape architecture.